 Thank you!
 If you have questions, or you absolutely cannot afford $5.99 USD, please contact Colin Delany.

-More About “How to Use the Internet to Win in 2016”
+More About “How to Use the Internet to Win Change the World – and Win Elections”

-Incorporating important lessons from the 2012 and 2014 U.S. elections, this book is essential for anyone running for office or trying to influence public opinion and public policy in 2016.
-It’s also extremely useful for individual activists, nonprofit political advocates and journalists covering political campaigns.
+Incorporating important lessons from the recent elections in the U.S. and around the world, this book is essential for anyone running for office or trying to influence public opinion and public policy in 2018.
+It’s also extremely useful for individual activists, nonprofit political advocates, academic researchers, students and journalists.
 It’s the most comprehensive guide to digital campaigning available and a must-read for anyone interested in understanding how modern politics is done.

 - The Internet: What’s It Good For?